By Henry John Steiner

 There was no lock in my division, it being a portion of the long Rome summit of sixty miles; consequently, I had not much opportunity to acquire experience in the mechanical branches of engineering, but it was sufficient to bring to my observation the requisites of a canal in regard to what was necessary for strength of works and to provide impervious connections between the earthworks and the mechanical structure.

 Jervis’ rise through the ranks so far had been nothing short of meteoric.
 It would continue on that basis due to his reliability and his habit of being indispensabile to his superiors.
 He would soon become the superintendent of an operating division of the canal fifty miles long.
 Other promotions would follow at a “gallop.”
 It would be fair to add that an element of luck figured in this man’s success, for his hometown (Rome, New York) was originally designated as the headquarters of the chief engineer of the Erie Canal project.
 This fact helped to make Jervis’s employment on the Erie a possibility.

 These then were the beginnings of a career that would make great changes in the State of New York and elsewhere.
-And, as was stated in the beginning of this piece, the career and achievements of John B. Jervis wrought a profound impact the life of our own community—and many others—on the banks of the Hudson River.
+And, as was stated in the beginning of this piece, the career and achievements of John B. Jervis wrought a profound impact on the life of our own community—and many other communities—along the banks of the Hudson River.
 He was not the designer of the Erie Canal, but, during his service on the canal’s construction, he became an engineer fitted to begin one of the great careers in American history.

 [Copyright © 2018 Henry John Steiner]